 How can your site recover from Google Panda Update?
-Google who makes roughly 500 yearly algorithm adjustments recently launched 2.5 version of its famous Panda algorithm as reported by Matt Cutts at twitter “Weather report: expect some Panda-related flux in the next few weeks, but will have less impact than previous updates (~2%).”
+Google which makes roughly 500 yearly algorithm adjustments recently launched a new version of its famous Panda algorithm as reported by Matt Cutts on Twitter “Weather report: expect some Panda-related flux in the next few weeks, but will have less impact than previous updates (~2%).”

 Google Panda Update Recovery

-Note : If you really want to improve your site then it will take considerable time and efforts.
+Note: If you really want to improve your site then it will take considerable time and effort.

 1. Know your site

 Make a complete list of your site or blog URLs and analyze the content of each URL carefully.
 Note the URLs in an excel sheet that needs improvement like those which have very little content, lots of spelling mistakes, and copied content.

 Note the pages/posts which were at the good rank in Google search results before the Panda update and now they have low rankings.

 Improve the quality of the content of these pages, share them on social media sites like Facebook, and Twitter, and submit them to social voting sites like Digg, and Mixx with unique headlines.

 Google loves internal linking as much as external links, so keep that in mind when you write new posts- interlink these with old posts with relevant keywords.